JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 ![Wild Animals Crossing](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-3.JPG)

-* I'd like to point out that the model is acute enough to detect large and small vehicle shapes within each sign.
+* The model appears acute enough to detect large and small vehicle shapes within each sign.
 This is evident with the **No Passing for Vehicles over 3.5 Metric Tons**.
 The model even follows our own intuition with its next best guesses as **End of No Passing by Vehicles over 3.5 Metric Tons** and **No Passing**.

 ![No Passing for Vehicles over 3.4 Metric Tons](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-image-6.JPG)

-* Even when an image is taken from a different perspective than perpendicular, like with **No Passing**, the model picks out the round shape, the white background, and the two car shapes.
+* Even when an image is taken from an angle, like with **No Passing**, the model picks out the round shape, the white background, and the two car shapes.
 Interestingly enough, the model is slightly reluctant in its decision as it gives some possibility that the sign is **End of No Passing**.

 ![No Passing](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-4.JPG)